RozoAI/api-proxy/docs/create-payment-api.md

 ## Overview

-The Create Payment API allows you to create payment requests that are automatically routed to the appropriate blockchain provider (Daimo or Aqua) based on the specified `preferredChain`.
-The API supports cross-chain payment processing with automatic withdrawal integration, including special handling for USDC_XLM tokens that converts Base USDC payments to Stellar XLM withdrawals.
+The Create Payment API allows you to create payment requests that are automatically routed to the Payment Manager provider.
+The API supports multi-chain payment processing across Ethereum, Solana, Stellar, Polygon, and other blockchain networks with automatic token address mapping and optional token address overrides.

 ## Key Features

-- **Multi-Provider Routing**: Automatically routes to Daimo (EVM chains) or Aqua (Stellar) based on `preferredChain`
-- **USDC_XLM Conversion**: Converts USDC_XLM requests to Base USDC payments with Stellar XLM withdrawal
-- **Withdrawal Integration**: Automatically triggers withdrawals to destination addresses after successful payment
+- **Single Provider**: All payments are routed to Payment Manager
+- **Multi-Chain Support**: Supports Ethereum, Solana, Stellar, Polygon, Base, and other chains
+- **Token Mapping**: Automatic token address mapping with override capability
-- **Unified Response Format**: Consistent response format across all providers
+- **Unified Response Format**: Consistent response format across all chains
+- **No Withdrawal Integration**: Payment Manager handles payments without automatic withdrawal

 ## Request Format